ch3n9w/dev/README.md

 ### Zsh

-1. it contains some useless alias for Personal use, you can delete theme
+1. it contains some useless alias for Personal use, you can delete them.

 ### Neovim